Top 9 Things You Must Know About Naproxen

 Since 2005, labeling laws have required a boxed heart warning on NSAIDs.
 That warning was a result of the withdrawal of the NSAID Vioxx (rofecoxib) from the market in 2004 because of a notable increased risk of heart attack among Vioxx users.

 The heart warning on all NSAID labels warn that they may cause an increased risk of serious and sometimes fatal heart and blood vessel problems (eg, a heart attack, stroke).
 The risk may be greater if you already have heart problems or if you take NSAIDs for a long period of time.
+However, a 2017 study found the heart risk was increased with high doses in the first month of use.
 Additionally, the label warns that NSAIDs should not be used right before or after bypass heart surgery.

 6. Your Stomach Is Also at Risk with NSAID Use